And it’s simple: this light is far better.

 The Phlizon COB series is another matter.
 They are the best low-budget lights currently on the market.
 They are very similar to the Optic LED lights, but they cost less and give you more output.

-Let’s take a closer look at all three of their fixtures.
+Let’s take a closer look at all five of their fixtures.

 Phlizon COB Lights Comparison Table